hayo03/Dialogflow-CX-Start-Tutorial/README.md

 By default, the Weather forecast flow has a special page named Start.
 When a flow initially becomes active, this page becomes the current active page.
 A start page does not have parameters or response messages like normal pages.
 So we need to create pages that will collect city information from user and handle his/her request (i.e., provide answers to the user). <br>
  1. Click on "Start" page in Weather forecast flow
  2. Click the add + button in the Pages section.
- 3. Enter "Get current weather" as a display name for the page.
+ 3. Enter "Collect city" as a display name for the page.
  4. Click the settings more_vert button next to the page display name and select Edit.
  5. Create a new parameter:<br>
    - Parameter name: city<br>